Froyj/starter-react-p2/README.md

 - ESLint
 - Stylelint

+Ensure that prettier is the selected formatter for css

 ### Step 3

 Once everything above is installed, reload your VScode window by pushing `ctrl + shift + p` and select `Developper: Reload window`